Fixing Back Pain Permanently

 The exercise is this video:

-This is a re-make of an older version; they're similar.
+This is a re-make of an older version; they're similar (for me, the newer version is easier).
 The workout is 12 minutes, and unless you're quite fit already, will be a challenge.
 It's fantastic at opening up your movement and mobility, even if you have no pain.
 If you need inspiration, read the YouTube comments.
 This workout works.

 Additionally, with your stronger core and back, this approach benefits from re-wiring the movement patterns you're used to.
 Under this model, your weaker back promotes suboptimal ways of movement, which should also be corrected.
 There's a few options here.
 The first, to give you an idea of what I'm talking about, is this video: